 The evening primrose, by the way, is not closely related to the primrose, just like the primrose is not closely related to the rose.
 They are three distinct flower families belonging to three separate orders.
 In fact, the evening primrose is more closely related to the rose than to the primrose.
 To get technical, roses (Rosaceae family) and evening primroses (Onagraceae family) both belong to the Rosids clade, while primroses (Primula family) belong to the Asterids clade.

-The rise and fall of Yosemite Valley’s flowers
+Part II: The rise and fall of Yosemite Valley’s flowers

 Today’s visitor often hopes to see a bear, but very few people make the trip to Yosemite in hopes of seeing a flower open at sundown.
 In the early 1900s, it was the reverse.
 There were no bears in Yosemite Valley and when one did enter the Valley, most people thought it should be chased off or killed as soon as possible.

-Meanwhile, they ranked wildflowers up there with El Capitan and Yosemite Falls as a must-see attractions.
+Meanwhile, they ranked wildflowers up there with El Capitan and Yosemite Falls as a must-see attraction.
 The wildflowers of Yosemite Valley inspired some of the earliest color photographs and the world’s first time-lapse movies of flowers.
 Indeed, time-lapse photography was virtually invented in Yosemite by Arthur Pillsbury, who held a photographic concession in the park from 1906 to 1922.

 Wildflower Tourism at the Turn of the Twentieth Century

 Wildflowers were such an integral part of the Yosemite experience that when the National Geographic Society ran an article about the park in their weekly Geographic News Bulletin (vol. 1, n.
-9; 3 April 1922), they titled it “The Park of a Thousand Flowers — Yosemite,” and noted that “Yosemite National Park is beloved especially by children because of its many flowers.”
+9; 3 April 1922), they titled it, “The Park of a Thousand Flowers — Yosemite,” and noted that “Yosemite National Park is beloved especially by children because of its many flowers.”

 That publication was aimed at teachers and clearly some read it.
 Later that year, The Western Journal of Education (vol. 82, no. 7, p.
 8-9) ran an article on “Yosemite National Park for the Educators” that described Yosemite Valley in these terms, highlighting the central importance of the evening primroses: